- INTERPOL Nassau

 - Family Islands.

-As a result of RBPF reorganization in 2006, the INTERPOL National Central Bureau (NCB) for the Bahamas is now staffed by law enforcement officials from several Bahamian police units, with a Head of NCB who reports directly to the Deputy Commissioner of Police.
+The INTERPOL National Central Bureau (NCB) for the Bahamas is staffed by law enforcement officials from several Bahamian police units, with a Head of NCB who reports directly to the Deputy Commissioner of Police.

 - Six Police officers (including the Head of NCB):